livey/scalable_maddpg/README.md

 - [ ] add another network for prey
 - [ ] add summary for rewards of each episode
 ## Alternative to Gym
-An alternative of Gym environment is create (env.py).
+An alternative of Gym environment is created (env.py).
 The rendering implementation of the envrionment is matplot.
 So, it would be much easier to use.
 ## Results
 Here, we have done two independent runs.
 In each run, from episode 1 to episodes 3x10^4, three agents were in the game.
 At episode 3x10^4, we added three more agents into this game.
 Here we show the mean Q value of all the agents in our experiments.